TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 One Spanish eating delight is tortilla de potato.
 Along with rice, the potato is a fine indicator of Spain’s history.
 Potato is probably from the batata (sweet potato) that Columbus brought from the New World, though the origin of the introduction of the potato is somewhat controversial.
 First considered nothing more than a curiosity grown in monastic gardens, and even poisonous, it later became a staple especially for the poor and peasants throughout Europe.

-It was to start our stomach working she said.
-To make a fluffier tortilla, we separated the white and yokes of three eggs, beat them. and then mixed them.
+It was to start our stomach working, she said.
+To make a fluffier tortilla, we separated the white and yokes of three eggs, beat them, and then mixed them.
 The potatoes were just turning color in the oil.
 Our Canadian brother and sister added them to the two frying pans.
 Teresa wanted them to try flipping the tortilla in the pan.
-“It’s all in the wrist” she said.
-Rebecca’s flip was a success but Jeff’s needed a hand from Teresa to reshape his efforts into something resembling round.
+"It's all in the wrist," she said.
+Rebecca's flip was a success, but Jeff needed Teresa's hand to reshape his efforts into something resembling a round one.
 The results?
 Per mullar pa.
-“Good enough to dunk your bread in,” as the Catalans say.
+"Good enough to dunk your bread in," as the Catalans say.

 Making the Paella

-After starters our main dish was shellfish paella.
-Well it would be wouldn’t it?
+After starters, our main dish was shellfish paella.
+Well, it would be.
 We were in Barcelona.
-Rice is the most consumed grain in the world. and has been grown for centuries.
-Introduced by the Romans and cultivated by the Moors, by medieval times it was a staple, and today it is on any menu.
+Rice is the most consumed grain in the world and has been grown for centuries.
+Introduced by the Romans and cultivated by the Moors, it was a staple in medieval times, and today, it is on any menu.
 It reflects the heritage of 781 years of Moorish influence here.
 They brought irrigation systems that helped make the Mediterranean coast one of the main rice growing areas in the country.

-The Moors occupied Catalunya for only a short time but their culinary impact cannot be overstated.
-Not only rice but eggplant, cane sugar, saffron and the palm trees that line my street are part of their legacy.
+The Moors occupied Catalunya relatively briefly, but their culinary impact cannot be overstated.
+Not only rice but eggplant, cane sugar, saffron, and the palm trees that line my street are part of their legacy.

-Like many of the dishes of Spain, the meal is named after the dish it is cooked in.
-Paella is the flat, shallow metal dish in which the rice and other ingredients are cooked.
+Like many Spanish dishes, paella is named after the dish in which it is cooked.
+The flat, shallow metal dish in which the rice and other ingredients are cooked is called a paella.

 Simple dishes using basic ingredients show the impact of centuries of poverty and peasant culture in Spain.
-Like many dishes, it was cooked by the men in the fields around Valencia.
+Like many dishes, they were cooked by the men in the fields around Valencia.
 Barcelona has always looked to the sea more than the mountains.
-We had prawns, squid, clams and fish stock — not the chicken or rabbit so traditional in Valencia.
-Teresa varied from the Valencian variety also by frying the rice and not boiling it.
+We had prawns, squid, clams, and fish stock — not the chicken or rabbit, so traditional in Valencia.
+Teresa also varied from the Valencian variety by frying the rice instead of boiling it.

-Not many years ago, a vegetarian would have gone hungry in Spain.
-They eat every part of the animal from bulls’ tails to pig snout and most parts in between.
+A vegetarian would have gone hungry in Spain only a few years ago.
+They eat every part of the animal, from bulls' tails to pig snout and most parts in between.
 We had two paellas, one made with shellfish and one with vegetables.

 Cooking with Love

-Our New York grandfather was having problems converting the metric measures in our recipe booklet to the Imperial system.
+Our New York grandfather needed help converting the metric measures in our recipe booklet to the Imperial system.
 Teresa assured him that when you baked, you followed a recipe, but when you cooked, you followed your taste.
 Love had more to do with it than level teaspoons.

-I knew that a single man’s wife was a microwave but Teresa told us that a good cook’s best friend was a sharp knife.
-She showed us which knife was best to cut the artichoke from the stem (serrated), how to place it against our knuckles and not our fingernails while chopping.
-She explained why the paella pan was dimpled; it was to keep the metal form warping on the heat.
-We learned how to season a new pan, how a dash of vinegar helped and to keep the pan coated with a bit of oil after using.
+I knew that a single man's wife was a microwave, but Teresa told us that a good cook's best friend was a sharp knife.
+She showed us which knife was best to cut the artichoke from the stem (serrated) and how to place it against our knuckles and not our fingernails while chopping.
+She explained why the paella pan was dimpled: to keep the metal from warping on the heat.
+We learned how to season a new pan, how a dash of vinegar helped, and how to keep the pan coated with oil after use.

-We learnt to not stir the rice after it had started cooking.
+We learned not to stir the rice after it had started cooking.
 Just before it was done, we added saffron threads.
-It was fascinating to see Teresa put the threads in an envelope of aluminum foil and pass it over the flame to toast them.
+It was fascinating to see Teresa put the threads in an aluminum foil envelope and pass it over the flame to toast them.

-It had been four hours from the time we went shopping until we had greedily spooned up the last of the crème Catalan from our bowls.
+It had been four hours since we went shopping until we had greedily spooned up the last of the crème Catalan from our bowls.
 When friends ask what the Mediterranean diet is, I tell them it is not just what you eat but how you eat it.
 It is about taking time, sitting at a table with family and friends, taking a siesta after or a paseo.
-We had enjoyed that way of eating.
-It did not hurt that the school had a person come in and wash and clean up after us.
-We thanked Teresa, exchanged email addresses, and tucked our food-stained menu booklets away and went our separate ways.
+We enjoyed that way of eating.
+It did not hurt that the school had someone come in to wash and clean up after us.
+We thanked Teresa, exchanged email addresses, tucked our food-stained menu booklets away, and went our separate ways.

 Barcelona and Food